rDr4g0n/JSTuts/readme.md

 A slideshow discussing how javascript scope works.
 Covers scope, pure functions, closures, and `this`.

 ## TODO
-* Consider creating abbreviated slideshow
+* Create abbreviated slideshow
-* Write speaking notes for "freeform" section
+* Tighten up and focus "freeform" section
-* Either visualize the composable object section, or write different composable objects that are easily visualized
-* Images for last 2 slides
+* Implement suggestions from test run